wp-plugins/custom-metadata/readme.txt

 = Why isn't the function just `add_metadata_field`?
 Do you really need the stupid `x_`? =

-We're being good and ["namespacing" my public functions](http://andrewnacin.com/2010/05/11/in-wordpress-prefix-everything/).
+We're being good and ["namespacing" our public functions](http://andrewnacin.com/2010/05/11/in-wordpress-prefix-everything/).
 You should too.

 == Screenshots ==